diliu-cmu/liu-portfolio/Critique-by-design.md

 Design Adjustments: In terms of design, I realized the gray color scheme did not work well, as it blended with the gray map background.
 I imagined my audience coming to this graph after a long day, seeking a fresh perspective on a lifestyle for the future.
 Bright, colorful dots and bars could capture their attention and encourage them to engage a bit longer.
 The different circle sizes offer an intuitive way to interpret the data, and I added labels to provide additional context for those who prefer a quick overview.

 Few, Stephen.
 “Data Visualization Effectiveness Profile | Perceptual Edge.”
 Perceptual Edge, January 2017. https://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf.

+Ortiz-Ospina, Esteban, Charlie Giattino, and Max Roser.
+“Time Use.”
+Our World in Data, February 29, 2024. https://ourworldindata.org/time-use#:~:text=We%20spend%20the%20most%20time,where%20we%20see%20large%20differences.